HardikSharma0/Fetching-Data-using-mockapi/README.md

 # Fetching-Data-using-mockapi
-Fetching Data Using Mock API
+Fetching Data Using Http calls and Mock Api